DynaSpec: Context-aware Dynamic Speculative Sampling for Large-Vocabulary Language Models: DynaSpec - Context-aware Dynamic Sampling

-We use a lightweight \emph{meta-classifier} (interchangeably, the \emph{router}) to select coarse token clusters (“meta-classes”) per context; details follow. \paragraph{Vocabulary partition.} We partition the vocabulary $\mathcal{V}$ into $M$ coarse token clusters $\Pi \triangleq \{C_1,\ldots,C_M\}$ via a clustering map $\tau:\mathcal{V}\!\to\![M]$.
-Following extreme-classification style routing, clusters are formed offline by spherical $k$-means on column-normalized LM-head weights $\{W_{LM}[:,v]/\|W_{LM}[:,v]\|_2\}_{v\in\mathcal{V}}$.
+\paragraph{Vocabulary partition.} We partition the vocabulary $V$ into $M$ disjoint token clusters i.e. $V = \biguplus_{m=1}^{M} C_m$.
+These clusters are formed offline by spherical $k$-means on column-normalized LM-head weights which is given by : \\ $\{W_{LM}[:,v]/\|W_{LM}[:,v]\|_2\}_{v\in V}$.
+Since some tokens in the vocabulary share similar semantics, we can cluster them and use a meta-classifier to efficiently select a relevant subset.
 We \emph{do not} enforce balance (i.e., $|C_m|$ may vary), which empirically preserves recall for semantically dense regions.